 About the Study and Results

 At 24, 48, and 72 hours after SARS-CoV-2 inoculation, the infection of purified DA neurons derived from hPSCs was assessed by quantitative real-time PCR (rt-qPCR) analysis.
-Importantly, the SARS-CoV-2 antigens, including S, E, N, and M proteins, were highly detected in three clusters that expressed a high level of LMO3, a marker of A9 DA neurons, which are mostly affected by Parkinson’s disease in the substantia nigra.
-In contrast, in a cluster that highly expressed CALB1, a marker of A10 DA neurons, the SARS-CoV-2 antigens were not detected.
+The results showed that SARS-CoV-2 antigens, including S, E, N, and M proteins, were highly detected in three clusters that expressed a high level of LMO3, a marker of A9 DA neurons (mostly affected by Parkinson’s disease in the substantia nigra).
+The ACE2 blocking prevented SARS-CoV-2 infection of DA neurons derived from hPSCs, suggesting that SARS-CoV-2 infection of DA neurons is ACE2-dependent.
+In contrast, the SARS-CoV-2 antigens were not detected in a cluster that highly expressed CALB1, a marker of A10 DA neurons.

-By contrast, senescence-associated genes were not upregulated in cortical neurons derived from hPSCs, which is consistent with previous data showing that cortical neurons are not susceptible to SARS-CoV-2 infection.
-Importantly, the senescence pathway was not upregulated in lung organoids, pancreatic cells, liver organoids, and cardiomyocytes infected with SARS-CoV-2.
+By contrast, senescence-associated genes were not upregulated in cortical neurons derived from hPSCs.
+In addition, the senescence pathway was not upregulated in lung organoids, pancreatic cells, liver organoids, and cardiomyocytes infected with SARS-CoV-2.

-It is worth noting that the FDA Food and Drug Administration (FDA)-approved drugs riluzole, metformin, and imatinib were found to block SARS-CoV-2-mediated DA neuron senescence.
-Riluzole, metformin, and imatinib were found to reduce β-gal activity in a dose-dependent manner without cytotoxicity, down-regulate the genes involved in the senescence pathway, and reduce viral RNA in DA neurons infected with SARS-CoV-2.Â
+It is worth noting that drugs riluzole, metformin, and imatinib, approved by the FDA Food and Drug Administration (FDA), were found to block the senescence of DA neurons mediated by SARS-CoV-2.
+Riluzole, metformin, and imatinib reduced β-gal activity in a dose-dependent manner without cytotoxicity, down-regulated the genes involved in the senescence pathway, and reduced viral RNA in DA neurons infected with SARS-CoV-2.Â

 Conclusion

 This in vitro study demonstrated the selective vulnerability of the A9 DA neuron subtype derived from hPSCs (A9 DA neurons are mostly affected by Parkinson’s disease in the substantia nigra) to SARS-CoV-2 infection and the associated inflammatory and cellular senescence responses.
-The comparable inflammatory and senescence signatures in the substantia nigra autopsy samples suggest that these results may have clinical relevance.
+The comparable inflammatory and senescence signatures in the autopsy samples of the substantia nigra suggest that these results may have clinical relevance.
 However, the authors emphasized the possibility that other cell types, such as astrocytes or microglia, or other pathological changes, such as a hypoxic state, could contribute to the inflammatory and senescence signatures in the substantia nigra autopsy samples.
-They recommended that COVID-19 patients should be closely monitored for an increased risk of developing Parkinson’s disease-related symptoms.
+They recommended that COVID-19 patients should be closely monitored for an increased risk of developing symptoms related to Parkinson’s disease.

 This article was published in Cell Stem Cell.